 The Company's contribution to the plan is recorded as compensation expense.
-The employee share purchase plan compensation recorded for the year ended January 31, 2018 is \$811 (January 31, 2017 - \$779).
+The employee share purchase plan compensation costs for the year ended January 31, 2019 are \$783 (January 31, 2018 - \$811).

 14. FINANCIAL INSTRUMENTS

 The Company's activities expose it to a variety of financial risks including liquidity risk, credit risk and market risk.
 The Company's overall risk management program focuses on minimizing potential adverse effects on financial performance.